 - 1 cup organic white flour

-- 1 cup organic butter (or try coconut oil for a vegan alternative)
+- 1 cup vegetable oil (or coconut oil or butter for an untraditional twist)

 - 3 organic bell peppers, diced

 - 3 ribs organic celery, sliced